hadoannnn/25_amazon-product-analysis/README.md

 3. Video Presence: Video presence is recorded as 1 if a listing includes a video and 0 if it does not.

-To assess relationships, I then employ:
+To assess relationships, I then employ the following models to see the relationshipp between product presentation attributes and product ratings and counts:
 - Multiple Linear Regression
 - Polynomial Regression
 - Tree-based Model (XGBoost)

-These models provide insights into how presentation attributes influence product ratings and engagement.